 - Peel the shells off the eggs and grate them using a normal cheese grater.

 - Place the onion and tomato in a food processor and blitz until finely chopped.
+Be careful not to over blend until you get a paste.
 Chop as finely as possible if you do not have a food processor.
-(Note 2)

-- Place a frying pan on a medium heat, add the ginger, chilli and garlic and fry for a few minutes until fragrant.
+- Place a frying pan on a medium heat, add the ginger, chili and garlic, and fry for a few minutes until fragrant.

 - Add the onion and tomato and fry for five more minutes until the onions are soft.

-- Stir in the garam masala, ground cumin, ground, turmeric and salt.
+- Stir in the garam masala, ground cumin, turmeric and salt.

 - Add the grated egg, peas (if using), then stir in the water.
 Stir until incorporated, and simmer for a few more minutes

-- Remove the pan from the heat and stir in the lemon juice.
+- Remove the pan from the heat and stir in the lemon or lime juice.

 - Serve immediately with rice, naan or bread rolls topped with fresh coriander/cillantro.